nrfconnect/sdk-nrf/include/bluetooth/services/throughput.rst

 GATT Throughput Service
 #######################

-The GATT Throughput Service is a custom service that receives writes and returns metrics about these writes.
+The GATT Throughput Service is a custom service that receives and writes data and returns metrics about these operations.

 To test GATT throughput, the client (central) writes without response to the characteristic on the server (peripheral).
 The client can then read the characteristic to retrieve the metrics.